Selecting the right kind of cooling while putting together a PC is just as crucial as any other aspect of your build.

 From a practical point of view, if you are building a PC with a standard case that isn’t transparent, go for the cheaper solution, which is air coolers.

-If you have a very powerful CPU, such as the 11900K or the Ryzen 5900X, you need something to keep it cool at all times, especially while it’s under intense load.
+If you have a very potent CPU, such as the 11900K or the Ryzen 5900X, you need something to keep it cool at all times, especially while it’s under intense load.
 Grab an AIO if this applies to you.